 Concerns and decisions

-It will also explain when and how you should report a concern about a charity to us, what action we will take if the concern is serious and how we will carry out investigations and report on action we have taken in such cases.
+This section sets out when and how you should report a concern about a charity to the Commission.
+It covers how and when we will act if the concern is serious, how we carry out investigations and what we report on action we have taken in such cases.
 This includes:

 - How and when to report a concern to us